Integrations & Getting Started

 Your first run, in three minutes

 Sign up at nicheangle.com/login.
-Three days, 1,500 credits, no card.
-That covers about nine typical runs — enough to know if Niche fits your beat.
+Three days, 2,000 credits, no card.
+That covers about nine typical runs, enough to know if Niche fits your beat.

 From /desk, type a niche in two to five words (“strength training for beginners over 40” beats “fitness”).
 Pick at least one platform.
 Hit Run the desk.

-The pipeline runs four checkpoints.
-At CP1, pick from five to seven story candidates.
-At CP2, pick the angle (contrarian, analytical, or the underrated read).
-At CP3, review and edit drafts inline.
+The desk runs in three decisions.
+First, pick from five to seven story candidates.
+Next, pick the angle (contrarian, analytical, or the underrated read).
+Last, review and edit drafts inline.
 Nothing publishes until you press File.

 Set your brand kit

 The brand kit threads visual + voice identity through every render.
-Drop a URL or a folder of files at /brand-kit — Niche extracts palette, fonts, logo, tagline, and voice notes in one pass.
-Inline- editable once it lands.
+Drop a URL or a folder of files at /brand-kit and Niche extracts palette, fonts, logo, tagline, and voice notes in one pass.
+Every field is editable inline once it lands.

 Studio and Operator tiers support multiple brand kits.
 The composer shows a brand picker when you have more than one; the pipeline threads the chosen brand through signal discovery, draft generation, and render.